AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Experimental Details

 \subsection{Implementation Settings}

 \paragraph{Training.} For instruction-following distillation, we use databricks-dolly-15K~\citep{conover2023free} for the distillation loss and OpenWebText~\citep{Gokaslan2019OpenWeb} for the pretraining loss.
 Teacher models include GPT-2 XL (1.5B) with SFT, and students are GPT-2 (0.1B), GPT-2 Medium (0.3B), and GPT-2 Large (0.8B).
-To test scalability, OpenLLaMA-7B~\citep{openlm2023openllama} is distilled into OpenLLaMA-3B using LoRA.
+To test scalability, OpenLLaMA2-7B~\citep{openlm2023openllama} is distilled into OpenLLaMA2-3B using LoRA.

 For task-specific evaluation, we use Flores-200~\citep{costa2022no} for translation, DialogSum~\citep{chen-etal-2021-dialogsum} for summarization, and GSM8K~\citep{cobbe2021training} for mathematical reasoning.
-Teacher models are GEMMA-7B-IT~\citep{team2024gemma} and QWEN2-7B-IT~\citep{team2024qwen2}, while GEMMA-2B-IT and QWEN2-0.5B-IT serve as students.
+Teacher models are Gemma-7B-It~\citep{team2024gemma} and Qwen2-7B-Instruct~\citep{team2024qwen2}, while Gemma-2B-It and Qwen2-0.5B-Instruct serve as students.
 Teachers are fine-tuned on the full dataset, while students are trained with about 1,000 samples.